ankitvgupta/CS287assignments/finalproject/README.md

 - bidirectional_layers: Integer which represents the number of stacked bidirectional layers with dropout in between.
 - additional_features: Set to true if using a dataset with additional features on top of the raw sequence.

+### MEMMs
+MEMMs are run with the same controller file as LSTMs:

+    th finalproject.lua -datafile PREPROCESSED_HDF5_FILE -classifier memm -additional_features

+The relevant optional command line arguments are as follows:

+- embedding_size: The 1D size of the embedding for the previous class
+- hidden: Hidden layer size for the MEMM
+- eta: Learning rate
+- minibatch_size: Size of the minibatches used during training
+- optimizer: Set to either SGD for Stochastic Gradient Descent or adagrad for Adagrad.
+- epochs: The number of epochs to train for